Create your event Book a demo Sign in

 Best for: Academic conferences focused on publishing

-Ex Ordo specializes in managing submission reviews with tools to track reviewer progress and send automated reminders, and it has leaned into the publishing side recently.
+Ex Ordo specializes in managing submission reviews with tools to track reviewer progress and send automated reminders, and it seems to be leaning into the publishing side recently.
+It partners with SPIE, BioOne and SSP.
+That makes it suitable for larger conferences that wish to publish their proceedings to a journal, similar to IEEE.

 Standout Features: